Glossary of business terminology - romain-vignes-53940-unsplash-banner

 Money invested into a company or project by its owners.

-Money spent to create future benefits.
-Capital expenditure is money spent by a company either to buy fixed assets or to add to the value of existing fixed assets with a useful life that extends beyond the taxable year.
+Money spent by a company either to buy fixed assets or to add to the value of existing fixed assets with a useful life that extends beyond the taxable year.
 With regard to tax, capital expenditure cannot be deducted in the year the money is paid.
 Compare with operating expenditure (OPEX), which refers to ongoing costs to run a product, service or system.

 The movement of cash into and out of a business